Anna Maria Tremonti memoir, world news weekly and more announced for CBC Podcasts' winter line-up

 Former CBC journalist Anna Maria Tremonti has reported from some of the world's most dangerous conflict zones.
 But none of them were as immediately threatening as life at home.

-After 40 years, Tremonti is revealing a long-held secret: when she was 23 years old, she married a man who hit her.
+After 40 years, Tremonti is revealing a long-held secret: when she was 23 years old, she married a man who became physically abusive.
 The person she fell in love with seemed worldly and charming, but behind closed doors he was incredibly violent.
 They were only married for a year but she says consequences of his abuse have lasted a lifetime.

-This is the first time Anna Maria has told anyone — including family or close friends — the details of what happened.
+This is the first time Anna Maria has told anyone — including family or close friends — the details of what she endured.
 Working with her therapist, she reveals the intimate details of a past she's kept to herself for most of her life.

 "Decades ago, I got away from the man who abused me.
 But what he did to me has followed me for the rest of my life – in the form of shame, self-blame and loathing.
 I'm finally letting that go.
 Welcome to Paradise is my story," Tremonti said.